johnmarky08/kiro-ai/README.md

    - Specify the name and permissions associated with the new role you want to add.
 You can create custom roles tailored to your app's requirements.
 6. **Assign Roles to Users:**
    - After defining the role, you can assign it to specific users associated with your app.
 You may need to provide the user's name or user ID to assign the role.

-## Credits

-- This file is created by ChatGPT, Blackbox AI, and me (Adrian)
-- Credits to Liane Cagara for Sumi API

-**Note!**

-- You are free to modify this file.
-You can do whatever you want.